obsidianmd/obsidian-clipper/docs/Interpret web pages.md

 {{selectorHtml:#main}}
 ```

 This would only run Interpreter on the `#main` element of a web page, if it exists. [[Filters#HTML processing|HTML processing filters]] like `remove_html`, `strip_tags` and `strip_attr` can be useful to further reduce the context length and speed up processing.

 ## Models

 > [!warning] Privacy
 > By using a third-party model provider you agree to their terms and privacy policy.
 Interpreter requests are sent directly to the provider you choose.
-Obsidian does not gather or store any data about your requests.
+This extension does not gather or store any data about your requests.

 ### Preset providers